EleonoraAmico/Calibration_EBT3/README.md

 However, because there are different methods to derive the calibration curve, the library also includes tools to process the data in multiple ways.
 Specifically, it supports methods to calculate the optical density (OD) and net optical density (netOD), as these are widely used in the literature for calibrating Gafchromic films.
 This flexibility allows the user to choose the appropriate method depending on the dataset and the specific application.

+### FitPlotter
-Additionally, a separate class called FitPlotter has been implemented to facilitate the visualization of the calibration results.
+A separate class called FitPlotter has been implemented to facilitate the visualization of the calibration results.
 This class inherits from CurveFitter and generates plots of the fitting functions, providing an intuitive way to visually assess the performance of different calibration models.
 The FitPlotter class includes the plot_fits method, which allows users to plot the fitting functions based on different plot types, including:

 - *ALL*: Displays all fitting functions.
 - *POLYNOMIAL*: Displays only the polynomial fit.